Ever done a push-up and felt your hips hit the ground and your arms barely bend? We've been there.

 The Mistake: Letting Your Lower Back Sag or Arch

 The Fix: Sure, push-ups are known for strengthening your pecs, shoulders, and triceps, but they’re a total-body move.
 Focus on tightening your glutes and legs.
 Engaging your glutes will help keep the lower back from arching or sagging during the move.
 And instead of letting your hips flop to the ground, press your chest to the ground first, keeping hips in the same plane as your shoulders.

 The Mistake: Forgetting to Breathe

-The fix: Concentrating on form and reps can make it easy to forget one of the most important parts of working out: breathing.
+The Fix: Don't hold your breath.
+Concentrating on form and reps can make it easy to forget one of the most important parts of working out: breathing.
 Inhale on the way down and exhale on the way up.

 The Mistake: Cheating Yourself

-The fix: If you've ever had neck pain while doing a push-up, chances are you're not holding your neck in a neutral position.
+The Fix: If you've ever had neck pain while doing a push-up, chances are you're not holding your neck in a neutral position.
+If you don't have the strength to lower your chest to ground, it's common to strain your neck so your forehead lowers first.
 You can fix this by picking a point on the floor a few feet in front of you to stare at.
 If you still feel yourself twisting your neck into a strange angle, drop to your knees until your form improves.

 The Fix: It might feel easier (at first) to shift your weight back during a push-up.
 But not stacking your wrists directly under your shoulders compromises your form and takes the work out of your chest.
 To fix, shift your body forward slightly so that your shoulders sit directly on top of wrists before performing the first step.

 Originally posted March 2013.
 Updated June 2017.